svc333/overview/quickstart_lite.md

 ## Quick start steps
 {: #steps-lite}

-1. Explore the [catalog](https://cloud.ibm.com/catalog){: external} for offerings that include free Lite service plans by selecting the **Lite** pricing plan option.
+1. Explore the [catalog](https://cloud.ibm.com/catalog){: external} for products that include free Lite service plans by selecting the **Lite** pricing plan option.
-2. Create an instance of an offering that includes a free Lite plan.
+2. Create an instance of a product that includes a free Lite plan.
-3. Check out our [solution tutorials](/docs/tutorials?topic=solution-tutorials-tutorials) for detailed steps about using {{site.data.keyword.Bluemix_notm}} to implement common patterns based on best practices and proven technologies.
+3. Check out our [solution tutorials](/docs/solution-tutorials?topic=solution-tutorials-tutorials) for detailed steps about using {{site.data.keyword.Bluemix_notm}} to implement common patterns based on best practices and proven technologies.

 ## Next steps
 {: #nextsteps-lite}

 Start building your apps.
-See the [Getting started tutorial](/docs/apps/tutorials?topic=creating-apps-getting-started) for more information.
+See the [Getting started tutorial](/docs/apps?topic=apps-getting-started) for more information.